mscaudill/tabbed/paper/paper.md

 to create, easy to share and can represent many data formats.
 Despite their broad use, variability in the formatting and structure of DSV files has frustrated their automated parsing for decades.
-The *clevercsv* package made significant progress on this problem with consistency measures that accurately detect a file's dialect: delimiter, quote character and escape character.
+The *clevercsv* package [@vandenBurg2019] made significant progress on this problem with consistency measures that accurately detect a file's dialect: delimiter, quote character and escape character.
 The structure of a DSV introduces another source of variability.
 DSVs may contain a *metadata* section that offsets the header and start row.
-Tabbed uses row length and type consistency measures to automatically locate metadata, header and data sections of a DSV.
+Tabbed uses row length and type consistency measures to automatically detect metadata, header and data sections of a DSV.
 Furthermore, Tabbed provides a value-based conditional reader for reading these irregular DSV files at scale.